 After you send in the initial information, we’ll contact you to make sure that we’ve covered everything.

 What’s the most hilarious thing that’s ever happened during a workshop?

 When can you come?

 Right away.
-Unless you’re booking Outspoken in Unison.
+Unless you’re booking one of our showcases.
 Then we need three weeks’ notice.
 Otherwise, right away.
 You can book us or contact us through the booking form.